WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 Some of them are private residences, while others have been transformed into restaurants, museums and minshuku.

-Being less developed and less accessible than Shinakawa-go, Ainokura is quieter and has much less tourist.
+Being less developed and less accessible than Shinakawa-go, Ainokura is quieter and has much fewer tourists.

 So if you have enough time during a trip to Japan, you will appreciate the peaceful atmosphere at Ainokura compared to Shinakawa-go.